WCAG 1.1.1: Non-text Content

 Level A

-Quick answer: Meaningful images, icons, and controls need text alternatives so shoppers using assistive tech get the same information.
+Quick answer: Meaningful images, icons, and controls need text alternatives so US shoppers using assistive technology get the same information.

-1. Write alt text that communicates the same decision-making value a sighted shopper gets.
+1. Write alt text that carries the same decision-making value a sighted shopper receives.

-2. Give icon buttons and swatches an accessible name with visible context or aria-label.
+2. Give swatches and icon buttons an accessible name that matches visible context.

-3. Repeat offer copy in real HTML near the image so it is searchable and readable.
+3. Repeat offer language in HTML near the image so it is searchable and readable.

 <!-- Before -->